MariaDB vs Postgres

 Read: MariaDB Drop Index + Examples

-In this section, we will discuss which database programming language is better between MariaDB and Postgresql.
+This section will discuss which database programming language is better, MariaDB or PostgreSQL.

-MariaDB allows for datatype flexibility, however when adding and updating data with the INSERT INTO and UPDATE statements, it properly converts data into the correct datatype.
-We can use this, but we must be cautious about the schema used by the application for the data.
+MariaDB allows for datatype flexibility.
+However, when adding and updating data with the INSERT INTO and UPDATE statements, it properly converts data into the correct datatype.
+We can use this, but we must be cautious about the schema the application uses for the data.

 It also supports MASTER-MASTER replication, making it excellent for applications that require high availability and low latency.